 Mentoring can help you to recruit staff

-Another benefit and how mentoring could help your small business is recruitment.
+Another benefit mentoring can support your small business with is recruitment.
 Employers are having to work harder than ever before to stand out from the competition and attract top talent.
 ‘Traditional’ recruitment tactics have gone out of the window and candidates are now looking for more than just a good salary.
 Benefits are ranking highly on the wish list for job-seekers.
 The opportunity to be mentored from the start of employment can be an attractive proposition for many.
 If you offer a mentoring scheme, be sure to sell it in your job advertisements, job description and during the interview process.

 Remote mentoring

-Mentoring sessions don’t have to be conducted face-to-face.
-During lockdown mentoring had to go virtual, and there is no reason why this cannot continue.
+Mentoring sessions don’t have to be conducted face-to-face, they could also be virtual.
 According to surveys like Mpirical’s Learning & Development in Telecoms report on the telecoms sector, for example, 78% of those who had mentorships reported being happier than those who didn’t.
-What happened during the pandemic was that junior employees suddenly had access to senior staff, typically too time-poor to dedicate to mentoring.
-Virtual mentoring sessions are now forging partnerships that span boundaries and age.
-Don’t forget, mentoring remotely can also be a huge motivator for staff who are working entirely remotely and missing out on interactions with colleagues.
+Mentoring remotely can also be a huge motivator for staff who are working entirely remotely and missing out on interactions with colleagues.

 How to set up a mentoring scheme

-If you would like more advice on setting up a mentoring scheme and how a mentoring scheme could help your small business, get in touch with our team.
+If you would like more advice on setting up a mentoring scheme and how a mentoring scheme could help your small business, you can find out how to work with Bespoke HR here.